erikwaskiewicz/somatic_db_prototype/docs/developer_guide/variant_validator.md

 Other messages one might anticipate include a HTTP request error if the API request times out, or that the variant already appears in the poly or artefact list.

 Lots of the warnings outputted by variant validator are only relevant when submitted in other formats like HGVS.
 Because the 'add new poly' and 'add new artefact' forms only submit the variant in one format, these warnings should not matter and so are not built into our filtering of warnings.
+More examples of warnings can be found here: https://github.com/openvar/VV_databases/blob/master/markdown/instructions.md